getindiekit/indiekit/packages/syndicator-mastodon/README.md

 ## Requirements

-A set of Mastodon API keys.
-You can get these from `/settings/applications` on your Mastodon server.
+An Mastodon API access token.
+You can request one from `/settings/applications` on your Mastodon server.

+> [!IMPORTANT]
+> Store your API key in an environment variable called `MASTODON_ACCESS_TOKEN` so that only you and the application can see it.

+> [!IMPORTANT]
+> Mastodon access tokens do not expire.

 ## Usage